Abol Tabol: Significance

 Bengali readers were exposed to a new nonsense fantasy world by the poems in Abol Tabol.
 This selection offers the best of Sukumar Ray's world of pun-riddled poetry.

-Although it was not understood at the time of its publication, many poems in Abol Tabol contain skilfully hidden satire on the state of society and administration of early 20th-century colonial India - mostly Bengal.
-Embedding implied hidden meanings of a subversive nature in nonsense rhymes for children, was Ray's clever way of subverting press censorship by the then British administration in India, which was paranoid about seditious and subversive literature.
+Although it was not understood at the time of its publication, many poems in Abol Tabol contain hidden satire on the state of society and administration of early 20th-century colonial India - mostly Bengal.
+Embedding implied hidden meanings of a subversive nature in nonsense rhymes for children, was Ray's way of subverting press censorship by the then British administration in India, which was paranoid about seditious and subversive literature.

 Timeline and brief explanations of historical events commented upon in the poems of Abol Tabol.

 In analytical literature since 2017, the poems in Abol Tabol have been plotted on a timeline and compared with contemporaneous events, research having yielded plausible connections between historical events and the commentary and satire hidden in many of the poems.
-A significant perspective on Ray's Abol Tabol has been explored by Hirak Bhattacharya in his article entitled, " Rethinking Sukumar Ray's Abol Tabol as a Multimodal Text".
+A significant perspective on Ray's Abol Tabol has been explored by Hirak Bhattacharya in his article entitled, "Rethinking Sukumar Ray's Abol Tabol as a Multimodal Text".
 Bhattacharya contends that, Ray's visionary mind accompanied the poems of Abol Tabol with illustrations.
-Such sketches imbibed unschooled learners to have a comprehensive understanding of the text without delving deep into the dynamics of alphabetical logarithms.
-The illustrations accompanying Ray's poems appeal to aesthetic sense of the readers and in a way creates a whole edifice of perceptual understanding of the poems, appealing all the sensory perceptions.
+Such sketches invited unschooled learners to have a comprehensive understanding of the text without delving deep into the dynamics of alphabetical logarithms.
+The illustrations accompanying Ray's poems appeal to the aesthetic sense of the readers, which creates perceptual understanding of the poems by appealing to their sensory perceptions.
 In this way, Bhattacharya, explores the multimodal aspects of the text, that transcends the liminality of a text-centred approach.